Crowdsourcing Experiment: Barclaycard Ring MasterCard

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 More and more companies are starting to realize the power of social media when it comes to creating products and services that would appeal to a wide number of consumers.
 While crowdsourcing efforts are growing ever increasingly in popularity, could a credit card company possibly find success by letting users shape the terms and conditions of its credit cards?
-Well, the Barclay's Group is trying to do just that with the Barclaycard® Ring MasterCard®, as it aims to bring cardmembers and banks closer together in order to create the perfect credit card for consumer, by the consumer.
+Well, the Barclay's Group is trying to do just that with the Barclaycard® Ring MasterCard®, as it aims to bring cardmembers and banks closer together in order to create the perfect credit card for consumers, by consumers.

 How This Card Works

 While the Barclaycard Ring doesn't come with a direct rewards program, it does have a special Giveback feature that allows cardmembers to potentially receive a small percentage of the Barclay's Group's company profits, although the exact amount you will receive will vary.
 You have the option of either donating that money to charity or to keeping it on your account as bonus credit.
+Additionally, the low APR and zero balance transfer fees make this a good choice for those who need to keep a balance.

 Barclaycard Ring cardmembers can discuss issues with the credit card and vote on new ideas to implement in an official online community portal, where the Barclay's Group provides "real time" responses to all user suggestions.
 They can even give feedback on marketing ideas for the credit card as well as possible website enhancements.
 Cardholders can also use this online portal to monitor the company's profit and loss margins.